DivyanshYadav12/Login-Registration-System/README.md

 bash
 # Install required packages
 pip install mysql-connector-python
-📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.

-👥 Contributors
-Your Name - Initial design and implementation
+Divyansh Yadav - Initial design and implementation

-📞 Support
+Support
 For support and questions:

 Create an issue in the repository

-Email: your.email@example.com
+Email: mrdk45789@gmail.com